 Overall, there isn’t much to hate about the SUORA FX, with the pros outweighing its downsides by a ton.
 At 139 USD, this is one solid proposal from ROCCAT.
 A true gaming keyboard with an elegant facade that should look mighty fine on whatever desk you got.

-ROCCAT SUORA FX REVIEW
+ROCCAT SUORA FX RGB

 At 139 USD, the SUORA FX RGB mechanical gaming keyboard is one solid proposal from ROCCAT.
 A true gaming keyboard with an elegant facade that should look mighty fine on whatever desk you got.